South Ferry/Whitehall Street station: Construction and opening

 Construction of the station commenced in February 2005.
-The project was split up into three parts: construction of bellmouths, a fan plant, and track junctions from the existing line; approach tunnels to the station; and the station itself.
+The project was split up into three parts: construction of bellmouths, a fan plant, and track junctions from the existing line; approach tunnels to the station; and a new deep-level station.
 The bellmouths' construction would require that 270 ft of the original tunnel would have to be rebuilt to accommodate the new junction.
-The fan plant, located to the east of the existing line, would facilitate ventilation from the new deep-level station, which would be located below three existing subway lines (the loop platform, the IRT Lexington Avenue Line's Joralemon Street Tunnel, and the BMT Broadway Line's Montague Street Tunnel).
+The fan plant, located to the east of the existing line, would facilitate ventilation from the new station, which would be located below three existing subway lines (the loop platform, the IRT Lexington Avenue Line's Joralemon Street Tunnel, and the BMT Broadway Line's Montague Street Tunnel).
 The two new approach tunnels would be single-track tunnels connecting to a cavern where a double crossover switch would be installed.
 The new 76,820 ft2 station, located at a depth of 50 ft, would contain a 600 by 25 ft platform, a new mezzanine level, escalators, and an elevator.
 The station would also contain three exits, as well as a modern air-conditioning system, which most existing stations lacked.

 In late 2005, New York City authorities announced that builders working on the new station had found the remains of a stone wall from the British colonial era, during the late 17th or 18th century.
 After archaeological analysis, it was widely reported to be the oldest man-made structure still in place in Manhattan.
 Workers subsequently found another wall under the site.
 Four walls and over 250,000 individual artifacts were found in the excavation of the subway station.
 A portion of one wall was exhibited at the nearby Castle Clinton in 2006.
 The work involved excavating over 60000 yd3 of rock, almost all of which was then recycled.
 By September 2007, MTA Capital Construction president Mysore Nagaraja predicted that the station would be completed by the following August.

 In December 2008, news sources reported that the new station was essentially finished.
 The following month, MTA officials found that the tracks were too far from the edge of the platform to comply with the Americans with Disabilities Act of 1990.
 The error cost $200,000 to fix, forcing the opening to be postponed by several weeks.
 Other delays were attributed to leaks in the station, which were caused by the station's high water table.
 The station opened on March 16, 2009, a year after it was originally set to open.
 At $530 million, the new South Ferry station ended up being $130 million over budget.
 It was the first new subway station completed since 1989 when the IND 63rd Street Line stations opened.
 In April 2009, MTA Capital Construction awarded a $19.2 million contract to Tully Construction Company to reconstruct Peter Minuit Plaza, which reopened in 2011.